MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    </tr>
    <tr>
    <td width="20%"> Set default group </td>
    <td width="80%"> The group that maps any new connectors added by Power Platform <i>after</i> your data policy is created.
-More information: <a href="dlp-connector-classification.md#list-of-connectors-that-cant-be-blocked">Default data group for new connectors</a>      </td>
+Learn more: <a href="dlp-connector-classification.md#list-of-connectors-that-cant-be-blocked">Default data group for new connectors</a>      </td>
    </tr>
    <tr>
    <td width="20%"> Search Connectors </td>